rick-liyue-huang/MusicPlayer-Ajax/ReadMe.md

 #### Process

-1. create back end environment by MAMP, and put all the project docs inside the htdocs folder under mamp.
+1. create back end environment by MAMP, and put all the project docs inside the htdocs folder under mamp,
+2. create backend files by php code,
+3. create the single page in 'index.html',
+4. which includes all javascript code.